natenka/pyneng-book-en/docs/source/book/09_functions/2_namespace.rst

 Namespace.
 Scope of variables
 ------------------------------------

 Variables in Python have a scope.
-Depending on the location in the code where variable has been defined, the scope is also defined, it determines where variable will be available.
+Depending on location in code where variable has been defined, scope is also defined, it determines where variable will be available.

 When using variable names in a program, Python searches, creates or changes these names in the corresponding namespace each time.
-The namespace that is available at each moment depends on the area in which the code is located.
+Namespace that is available at each moment depends on area in which code is located.

 Python has a LEGB rule that it uses for variables search.

 For example, when accessing a variable within a function, Python searches for a variable in this order in scopes (before the first match):

 * L (local) - in local (within function)
-* E (enclosing) - in the local area of outer functions (these are the functions within which our function is located)
+* E (enclosing) - in local area of outer functions (these are functions within which our function is located)
 * G (global) - in global (in script)
 * B (built-in) - in built-in (reserved Python values)